-Created in 2007, the MPPAL program is turning 10 in 2017.
-I hope you will join us at one of our events to celebrate this important milestone!
+Created in 2007, the MPPAL program turned 10 in 2017.
+It was good to see so many of you at one of our events to celebrate this important milestone!

 Given the unprecedented numbers of public servants who are expected to retire over the coming decade, there certainly has never been a better time to consider a career in the government or in the broader public sector.
 However, we have heard from many of our students that the skills learned in the MPPAL program are also highly useful in private sector careers from banking to insurance because of their regular engagement with the public sector, for example in government relations.